Virginia Gang Crime Lawyer

 - The defendant is simply not a gang member or is no longer actively participating in gang activity.
 The truth is, whether intentionally or unintentionally, racial profiling very often results in a misapplication of gang enhancement laws

 - The defendant was not heavily involved in the gang and merely was involved by association because he/she was friends with another member.
-When a person claims to be a gang member but lacks an active, participatory role, this is generally referred to on the street to be a “buster,” “false claimer,” or “false flaggin’.”
+When a person claims to be a gang member but lacks an active, participatory role, this person is generally referred to on the street as a “buster,” “false claimer,” or “false flagger.”
 While on the street, being a “false claimer” is something negative, in a courtroom, being a “false claimer” can actually help you avoid being charged with a gang crime

 - The prosecutor is using the enhancement as a means by which to rectify their lack of evidence for the underlying crime.
 Thus, they are attempting to obtain a conviction by convincing the jury that the defendant is a gang member without having to prove the elements of the underlying crime

 - The “gang” is actually not a gang at all because they are not engaged in any sort of organized criminal activity.
 Likewise, they may lack a name or symbol and therefore, under Virginia law, are not subject to gang enhancement statutes